influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

         .cirt(lambda: "usage_idle" < 30)
 ```

-Define the above alert like so:
+Define the above alert from your terminal like so:

 ```sh
 kapacitor define mirror_udf_example -type stream -dbrp telegraf.default -tick path/to/above/script.tick